 - Private subnets: This will always be 0.0.0.0/0 You will be redirecting all internet bound traffic into the tunnels.

 - IPSec policies: Choose Preset of “Umbrella”.
 This will populate all of the IPSec tunnel parameters necessary for Umbrella connectivity.

 - Preshared secret: You will get this string from Umbrella dashboard once you have completed creating a Network Tunnel Identity using PSK.

 - Availability: You will add the Tag here that you had defined earlier for the MX appliance that will be building the tunnels to Umbrella cloud.
-If you want the configuration to apply to all networks, you can use the All option.

 Verification of the Umbrella IPSec parameters can be viewed by selecting Umbrella

 Lastly, you will have to generate interesting traffic through the tunnel in order for the Umbrella dashboard to reflect active tunnel status.
 To generate interesting traffic, simply source pings from a VPN-participating VLAN (navigate to Security & SD-WAN > Appliance Status > Tools) to a destination IP address that would take the IPSec tunnel route.

 Meraki dashboard displaying an active Umbrella SIG IPSec tunnel (Security & SD-WAN > VPN Status) should look like the following:

 Umbrella Dashboard displaying an active IPSec tunnel to Meraki MX (Deployments > Network Tunnels) should look like the following:

 To validate traffic being sent to over the tunnel to SIG vs traffic not being sent over the tunnel we can connect to a network on a VLAN that is participating in tunnel and one that is not to observe the difference.